 Xinjiang-themed photo exhibition opens in Beijing

-A group of smiling children in Taxkorgan Tajik Autonomous County, northwest China's Xinjiang Uygur Autonomous Region.
-Li Ge/China Photographers Association

-A photo exhibition capturing the daily life of people from different ethnic groups in northwest China's Xinjiang Uygur Autonomous Region opened in Beijing on Monday.
+A photo exhibition capturing the daily life of people from different ethnic groups in Northwest China's Xinjiang Uygur Autonomous Region opens in Beijing on March 22, 2021.
+The exhibition is displaying more than 100 photographic works, which are divided into four parts including the?unity of the nationalities, stunning views of Xinjiang, poverty alleviation and development, and local culture&new life.
+(China News Service/Tian Yuhao)

-The show is the result of a collaboration between the China Federation of Literary and Art Circles (CFLAC) and the China Photographers Association (CPA), which organized nearly 20 photographers to visit and discover the remote region last September and record their journey and the journey of those they met.

-The exhibition features more than 100 works and is divided into four parts.

 Photos